oswaldoludwig/peft/examples/KappaTune/README.md

 The goal is to show that KappaTune achieves similar task adaptation **while forgetting less** of the original pre-trained knowledge.

-KappaTune is indicated when catastrophic forgetting is a concern.
+KappaTune is recommended when catastrophic forgetting is a concern.
 If your fine-tuning data is closely aligned with the model's pretraining distribution, it can even decrease general/Wiki perplexity.
 This is the case of fine-tuning on math data like GSM8K (adopted in this experiment) for some models.
 Then unrestricted LoRA over all layers may yield better results, since it reinforces pre-training.

 ### Key hyperparameters to play with